turingschool/accelerated-mod-0/conditionals.md

 ## If Statements

+>For the practice activities in this section, you can use `irb`, create a Ruby file in your Terminal and edit it in Atom, or use an online IDE such as repl.it - it's your preference!

-<span class="vocab"><code>If statements</code></span> are the most common form of conditionals.
+<span class="vocab">If statements</span> are the most common form of conditionals.
 The logic of an <code>if statement</code> in Ruby follows the same logic in other programming languages.

 ### `if`
 All of our conditional branches will begin with an `if`.
-The code following the `if` will run if the condition is true.
+To communicate to the Ruby program that the `if statement` should end, they keyword `end` must be used.
+Any code following the `if`, but before the `end` will run **if** the condition is true.

 ```ruby
 if condition